How to Visit Rome & Rome Itinerary

 Modern city center

-You are now int the modern part of Rome with shopping streets.
-Simply stroll around those streets, stop a Venchi for the best Icecream and then head to Piazza Del Popolo
+You are now in the modern part of Rome with shopping streets.
+Simply stroll around those streets, stop at Venchi for the best ice cream, and then head to Piazza Del Popolo

 Piazza del Popolo